gokceuludogan/speech-recognizer-with-dtw/README.md

 ### Speech Recognizer with Dynamic Time Warping

-* A simple command recognizer to predict commands for a given sample from a set of predefined commands.
+* A simple command recognizer to predict command for a given sample from a set of predefined commands.
 For a given sample, the command of the closest sample from training set found by Dynamic Time Warping is predicted as the corresponding command.

 #### How to run